IIITM-Jay/Property-management-System/Start/readme2.md

 </p>

 <br>
-&ensp; The above figure portrays the exibilities and accessibilities provided to the users in order to perform various operations on the properties included in the databases.
+&ensp;&ensp; The above figure portrays the exibilities and accessibilities provided to the users in order to perform various operations on the properties included in the databases.
 These are: